Mindfulness Meditation for Stress and Anxiety

 We all experience stressful situations in life, such as the loss of a loved one, divorce or moving, all of which are considered high-stress events.
 Any situation of this kind demands a lot from us, so we would be wise to learn some basic ways to respond to stressful situations that cannot be avoided.
 At those crucial points in our lives, meditation can help provide relief.
 How?
 By giving us a better grasp of how to work with situations, a heightened awareness of our emotions, and more space to respond.
 For example, when we grieve for someone, the more aware we are of everything that is going on in our minds, the better we are able to process our sadness and grief.
 When we’re not aware, our emotions tend to color our perception and judgment and inflate our sense of what the situation demands of us, so that it is perceived to be beyond what we think we can provide.
 This is the insidious cycle of stress.

 This is a glimpse of how meditation reduces stress.
 We begin by creating the space in our minds to reduce demands by discerning what is essential.
 And we train our minds and increase our mental resources.
 Then, when stressful situations arise, our training will have provided us with the skills we need to work with our emotions.
-We can deal with stress in a more peaceful way.
+We can deal with stress in a more peaceful way, and even begin to think about others.
 Mindfulness meditation practice is the ideal tool for stress management.